pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 An inverted index is fully used to implement full text search engines, at least the first document retrieval systems appeard many years ago.
-The idea of the inverted index is process the words belonging to each document and create an entry, indexed in a sort way, that looks to the proper document.
-A index colision means that two or more documents share the words used to build the index.
+The idea of the inverted index is process the words belonging to each document and create an entry, indexed in a sort way, that looks to the proper document, meaning that index colision reprsents two or more documents sharing the words used by the index.

 Once the index is created we can use the same index function to process the words given as a query params to retrieve those documents that are related with the index entry.
 For instance, the following sentences are used as tweet entries of our